-My mother had the same rules for me & my brother.
-We had to clean our rooms, wash dishes, etc. Again, you must make sure your expectations are appropriate based on age, cognition, & physical abilities.
-On the other hand, you want to make sure that there isn’t a different set of rules for your neurotypical child, for this can breed resentment towards the child with a disability.
+My mother had the same rules for my brother and me.
+We had to clean our rooms, wash dishes, etc. Again, you must ensure your expectations are appropriate based on age, cognition, and physical abilities.
+On the other hand, you want to ensure that there isn’t a different set of rules for your neurotypical child, which can breed resentment towards the child with a disability.

 4. Validate feelings

 When feeling sad or frustrated, the WORST thing a person can say is, “Don’t feel that way” or “You shouldn’t feel like that.”
 Hearing these words makes a person feel as if their feelings/experiences are insignificant.
 Create a safe space for the neurotypical sibling to express themselves.
 As parents, we need to vent & express ourselves without judgment; neurotypical siblings need this same opportunity.